 Carefully dissect out the peanut shaped temporal bones, taking care to keep the vestibular system in tact.

-SCOPE Talent dissects out the temporal bones, keeping vestibular system in tact
+SCOPE Talent dissects out the temporal bones, keeping vestibular system in tact USE take 2

 To dissect the cochlea, transfer the temporal bones to a black silicone elastomer-coated dish in ice cold HBSS/HEPES.
 Pin the vestibular region of the bone by inserting pins at an oblique angle in order to stabilize the temporal bone and create room for the forceps.